 Educational robots allow students of all ages to deepen their knowledge of robotics and coding, while simultaneously developing other cognitive skills such as teamwork, learning from mistakes, creativity and adaptation.
 In the Finnish city of Tampere, schools have actually started testing a social teaching robot, which is mainly used for language and math learning.

 Screen sharing is a way to show your exact desktop, laptop, phone, or tablet screen (or an application window of the screen) on displays in other locations.
 You generally share a window of activity with your audience, for example, a Chrome browser.

 Wireless screen sharing allows students to make their thinking visible for the rest of the class.
 Introverted students may find it easier to collaborate with their peers by screen sharing from their desk, opposed to having to stand at the front of the room to present.
-You can find out more about screen sharing in the classroom in our free guide.

 Technology is expanding learning opportunities for students of all ages and encouraging inclusivity and collaboration in the classroom.
 Here are four significant ways that ed tech positively impacts the way students learn:

 Ed tech can make lessons more engaging.
 Technology is a big part of students’ lives outside of school.
 It, therefore, helps to engage them more by bringing familiar tools inside of the classroom.
 Students have fun while learning about important topics, which helps to keep them motivated and enthusiastic about the material.

 2. Technology better prepares students for the future job market

 Traditional education may be great at providing fundamental knowledge about important topics.
 However, most modern jobs require some level of digital skill, such as creating and collaborating on online documents, researching, and communicating effectively online.
 Through the use of ed tech, these skills can be developed, better preparing students for further education and beyond.